Complex-Valued 2D Gaussian Representation for Computer-Generated Holography: Abstract

 \section{Abstract}

-We propose a new hologram representation based on structured complex-valued 2D Gaussian primitives, which replaces per-pixel information storage and reduces the parameter search space by up to 10:1.
+Complex-valued Gaussian primitives have recently been explored for representing holographic radiance fields in 3D novel view synthesis.
+In this work, we extend this line of research to the hologram optimization domain and propose a structured representation based on complex-valued 2D Gaussian primitives.
+Inspired by Gabor's theory, we show that our primitive attains the minimum space--frequency uncertainty and reduces the parameter search space by 5:1 compared to per-pixel parameterization.
 To enable end-to-end training, we develop a differentiable rasterizer for our representation, integrated with a GPU-optimized light propagation kernel in free space.
-Our extensive experiments show that our method achieves up to 2.5$\times$ lower VRAM usage and 50\% faster optimization while producing higher-fidelity reconstructions than existing methods.
-We further introduce a conversion procedure that adapts our representation to practical hologram formats, including smooth and random phase-only holograms.
-Our experiments show that this procedure can effectively suppress noise artifacts observed in previous methods.
+Extensive experiments show that our method reduces VRAM usage by up to 30\% and accelerates optimization by 50\% over standard autodiff-based implementations, delivers up to 13~dB higher PSNR than prior Gaussian-based methods, and achieves up to $3200\times$ faster rendering while maintaining reconstruction quality on par with existing CGH approaches.
+For evaluation, we introduce a conversion procedure that adapts our representation to practical hologram formats, including smooth and random phase-only holograms.
 By reducing the hologram parameter search space, our representation enables a more scalable hologram estimation in the next-generation computer-generated holography systems.